 The JCCC program areas are:

-The JCCC also offers several different shared resources to help our researchers find more effective ways to prevent, diagnose and treat cancer.
+The JCCC also offers eight shared resources to help our researchers find more effective ways to prevent, diagnose and treat cancer.
 In addition, the UCLA David Geffen School of Medicine has over 70 shared resources for researchers, students and staff.

 Program Area Objectives